 Come in.
 Have a seat.
-So, I understand that you are a volunteer.
+I understand that you are a volunteer?
 Good.
 Let us jump right in, shall we?
 Here’s my proposition:

 Were I to offer you the best life imaginable, but as payment, you would immediately find yourself at the end of it, old and content with having lived a magnificent life.
 Would you accept?

 No?
 Well, perhaps I was a little too eager.
-You see, I usually deal with prisoners and homeless people.
-I thought that given you’re a volunteer, but no… never mind.
+You see, I usually deal with prisoners and the homeless.
+I thought that, given you are a volunteer, but no… never mind.
 We won’t start over.
+It’s fine.
 I think we can still build on this foundation.

 You’ll have to forgive my curiosity, but what is it exactly that you hang onto?
 Is it perhaps the idea of time?
 Oh, it’s perfectly normal to hesitate.
 What I mean is, do you perhaps prefer to live every second of it, yourself, however imperfect, however trying?
-Rather than to possess only the memory of having lived every blissful second of a better life?
+Rather than to possess the memory of having lived every blissful second of a better life?
+Of the best life?

 I assure you, this is a very common delusion.
-No?
-Or is it perhaps a romantic notion along the lines of free will?
+Nothing to be ashamed of… No?
+Or is it perhaps a romantic notion along the lines of free-will?
 You know, that you might make mistakes, but at least they would be your mistakes..?

 Never you mind.
 I am here to help you in any way I can.
 Here’s something that I believe would settle the matter once and for all.
 What if I tell you that, while you were waiting, I had our computer run through a near-infinite amount of scenarios specific to your life, past and present.
 A simple enough and routine extrapolation, to determine what the future has in store for you.

-Hurrah!
 Good.
+Good!
 I’m glad you’re finally beginning to see sense.
 Even if just an inkling of it.
 Now, I hope you won’t think it presumptuous of me to assume that, now that you dipped your toes in, you might wonder if there is perhaps some fine print you might want to negotiate.
 Of course.
-Of course, it is only natural and what’s more: fair, that you should be allowed to ask: Well, ok, but just how long will I live to enjoy these memories?
+Of course, it is only natural and what’s more, fair, that you should be allowed to ask: Well, ok, but just how long will I live to enjoy these memories?
+Am I right?

 Well?
 Think on it.
 This is our arrangement, as it now stands: I will grant you the best and fullest life imaginable, and in exchange, you will immediately find yourself at the end of it, old and content with having lived a magnificent life.
 And, to delve into the rich landscape of memories, concordant to such an accomplished life, I will grant you an entire year of life, after which you will live out the rest of your old age without the slightest memory.
 I will even add, as a little token of our friendship and in the spirit of trust, that you will live out your days peacefully and painlessly.

-Well, I see we don’t see eye to eye on this.
+Well, I’m beginning to suspect that we don’t see eye to eye on this.
 So, tell me, there really can’t be a deal without some sort of remembering?
 Perhaps I misjudged you.
 Perhaps I’m going about this the wrong way.
 Here, let me attempt the flip side of my offer.
+Here.
 There is an option for living the worst imaginable life.
 Let’s see, and in exchange, you would be immediately at the end of it feeling all the ecstasy and relief of being done with such a wretched life.
 Like that feeling at the end of a long day’s work.
 Ooh, that’s a good one.

 However… if that’s not exactly what you’re after, there is the option of living the end of your old age without a single memory in your head.
 How sweet is that?
 To blissfully forget a most hellish life?
 No?
 You know, since I’m getting the feeling your patience with me is wearing short, I’ll add a nice little bonus at the end here.

 An asterisk, see?
 Yes, there, that’s better.
 An add-on that allows you to live a year in old age with a head full of memories of having lived the best imaginable life.
 Now that’s a sweet deal!
 How can you not see it?
+Does it matter that your life was miserable if you can’t remember it?
+If all you can remember is a great life?
 No, no. No bother.

 Ok, let’s take another avenue.
 I didn’t pin you for a ‘play it safe’ kind of person.
 Let’s see here.
 Well, there’s this one here.
 It’s like the other ones but it’s not so… fast.
 Instead of arriving directly at the end of your life, into old age, you fast-forward through it.
 What kind of life?
 Oh, it’s an ok life, I guess.
 It’s boring, so there’s that going for it, I guess?
 Kind of levelled out, yes.
 No ups no downs.
 Neither long nor short.